ssaletti/example/content/post/creating-a-new-theme.md

 +++
 title = "Creating a New"
-description = "Description of my awesome project." date = 2014-09-28T02:13:50Z author = "Michael Henderson"
+description = "This is a description" date = 2014-09-28T02:13:50Z
+author = "Michael Henderson"
 +++